vdclab/vdclab-wiki/BRENDA-ENZYMES.md

 - If an error is encountered during use or Users need help beyond available tutorials, Users can submit a help ticket (Help -> Contact).
 - Word maps are given as a new feature of search results, showing the most common relevant words used in peer-reviewed publication titles.
 - BRENDA has a flexible query system, allowing Users to search by more than 50 categories of enzyme properties.
+- The GO-TO site to capture all published information on an enzyme

 ## Citation